matthewbdaly/laravel-package-boilerplate/README.md

 composer create-project matthewbdaly/laravel-package-boilerplate <YOUR_NEW_PACKAGE_DIRECTORY>
 ```

 This will generate a starting boilerplate for your app.
-You'll want to update your `composer.json` with your required namespace and other details.
+You'll want to update your `composer.json` with your required namespace and other details - you can do this by running `vendor\bin\artisan app:name`.